Bennett Place Surrender

 On April 18 at noon Johnston and Sherman met once again at the Bennett House.
 Johnston, through Breckenridge, obtained Davis’s authorization to surrender the remaining Confederate armies but wanted Sherman’s explicit assurance for the protection of his soldier’s Constitutional rights.
 Sherman assured him that Lincoln’s 1863 Amnesty Proclamation and the terms of the Appomattox surrender allowed for a full pardon of all Confederate soldiers, from privates to the commanding general.
 Sherman and Johnston eventually reached an agreement.
 Under this agreement, hostilities would be suspended pending approval of the agreement, Confederate arms were to be deposited in the respective state arsenals and could only be used within that state, and officers and men had to sign an agreement to cease all hostilities of war.
 Additionally, the President of the United States would recognize all southern state governments as long as their officers and legislators took an oath of allegiance, the federal court system would be reestablished in the southern states.
 The President would also guarantee the personal, political and property rights of the Southern people and grant legal amnesty to all southerners, which implicitly included Davis and his cabinet.
 These terms were incredibly lenient to southerners and followed Sherman’s policy of a hard war followed by soft terms.
 Sherman did not want to punish the South but rather welcome them back into the fold of the United States with open arms to alleviate any resistance.
 Regardless his motivations, by offering these terms Sherman delved into political matters which he had no authority over.
 For this reason, President Andrew Johnson and his cabinet rejected these April 18 terms and sent Grant to Raleigh to oversee the resumption of hostilities.

 During the armistice, Johnston’s skeleton army was further crumbling as mass desertions increased which continued to plague the army.
 Discipline collapsed and thievery ran rampant, even Johnston’s headquarters were robbed.
 Johnston and his subordinates barely had any control of the army.
-Thus, when a dispatch from Sherman arrived at six o’clock in the evening on April 24 notifying him that hostilities would resume on April 26 and noon sharp, Johnston knew he needed to act fast in order to procure favorable surrender terms for his quickly shrinking army.
+Thus, when a dispatch from Sherman arrived at six o’clock in the evening on April 24, notifying him that hostilities would resume on April 26 at noon sharp, Johnston knew he needed to act fast in order to procure favorable surrender terms for his quickly shrinking army.
 At Johnston’s request, he and Sherman met again at the Bennett Place on April 26 without Grant.
 Under Johnston and Sherman’s authority, General John Schofield drafted terms that closely resembled the Appomattox terms.
 On April 27, Johnston wrote a codicil for these terms which Schofield amended.
 President Johnson and his cabinet approved these terms and did not take issue with Johnston’s supplement.
 Under these final terms, Johnston’s army and his naval force would cease all hostilities, each brigade could keep 1/7 of its small arms and soldiers would deposit their arms at their respective state capitols, all officers and men were to be paroled and take an oath to not take up arms against the United States, their paroles would be signed by their immediate commanders, soldiers could retain their horses and other private property, and the Union army would provide field, rail and water transportation home to paroled men.
 Separate from this agreement, Sherman also promised 250,000 rations to the newly paroled troops.
 These favorable surrender terms allowed former Confederates to return home with relative ease.

 The surrender at Bennett Place was the largest surrender of the entire war, which included approximately 90,000 Confederates stationed in North Carolina, South Carolina, Georgia and Florida.
 However, Bennett Place was not the last Confederate surrender, that occurred on June 23, 1865, with General Stand Watie’s Indian Territory troops.
 However, the surrender illustrates the tensions between military and political leaders and represents the struggle to bring the former Confederates back into the Union fold while ensuring the prevention of any future hostilities.